Mozartted/Mozartted/README.md

 ### About Me
 I'm what you'll call a jack of all trades, Master of most, Prolific builder (Well, On my way to being one), and somewhat of a workaholic.
 I like motorcycles and chess ( I wish I could be better at chess though).

-I spend an awful amount of time coding and debugging.
-And more recently I've been working on this new product called Coincord.
-A side project turned into a full-scale product.
-I wish I could feature more of it, but you can learn more about Ezrah (ex Coincord) here [https://ezrah.co](https://ezrah.co)

 With that said, Here are some interesting things about me.
 - 🔭 I’m currently working on Ezrah, Blockchain-related projects, Opensource Web3 projects, Fun Experiements and Rust related things.
 - 🌱 I’m currently learning about Smart contract security, Rust, UI/UX (Re-learning)